 Transit and Tripping

-- Campers and staff will be expected to make as few stops as possible and only enter facilities to use the restroom.
+- Campers and staff will be expected to make as few stops as possible on road trips and only enter facilities to use the restroom.

 - Campers will wear masks in congested areas on-trail when it is difficult to maintain distance from the public.

 We will be limiting Banquets and Closing Ceremonies to just enrolled campers and staff.
 We are making limited exceptions to this policy for Arctic trips.
 Arctic families will receive separate communication.

 As always, we never want to turn anyone away because of their financial situation.
 We are aware that financial circumstances are uniquely challenging this year.
 Please consider reaching out for financial assistance, we want all campers to be able to experience camp this summer: https://www.ymcamn.org/scholarships.

 - Cancellations on or before May 15, we will refund all fees paid except for the deposit.

 - Cancellations after May 15, all fees are non-refundable.

 Exceptions may be made for a full refund in the case of documented medical illness, injury or family emergency and for campers who opt to withdraw because they don’t feel that their scholarship award meets their financial needs.